 Each type of cancer treatment may affect taste and smell through different mechanisms.rSensory causes of taste and smell changes during cancer treatment are described in Table 1.
-Because each of the five basic taste qualities is mediated by a single physiological pathway, and these pathways can be affected in different ways, some basic tastes might be affected by cancer treatment when others are not.
+Because a single physiological pathway mediates each of the five basic taste qualities, and these pathways can be affected in different ways, some basic tastes might be affected by cancer treatment when others are not.
 For example, a reduced perception of saltiness could occur in the presence of a heightened perception of sweetness.

 Table 1: Sensory causes of taste and smell changes*